Chart Color Schemes

 Population

-The population of the Narre Warren North statistical area (Lv2) was estimated at 8,033 people as of Nov 2021.
-By Nov 2025, this number is projected to increase to around 8,249, reflecting a growth of 216 people or approximately 2.7%.
-This change is inferred from the resident population estimate of 8,003 by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 67 validated new addresses since the Census date.
-The population density ratio is estimated at 374 persons per square kilometer as of Nov 2025.
-Overseas migration contributed approximately 98.0% of overall population gains during recent periods for this area.
+The population of Narre Warren North is estimated at approximately 8,248 as of February 2026.
+This figure reflects an increase of 215 people since the 2021 Census, which reported a population of 8,033.
+The change is inferred from AreaSearch's estimation of the resident population at 8,003 in June 2024, based on the latest ERP data release by the ABS, and an additional 67 validated new addresses since the Census date.
+This results in a population density ratio of 374 persons per square kilometer.
+The primary driver for this growth was overseas migration, contributing approximately 98.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, AreaSearch utilises the VIC State Government's Regional/LGA projections released in 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
-Looking ahead, the Narre Warren North (SA2) is expected to experience population growth just below the median of Australian statistical areas.
-By 2041, the area is projected to increase by 596 persons, reflecting an overall gain of approximately 4.1% over the 17-year period from 2024 to 2041.
+AreaSearch's projections for Narre Warren North are based on ABS/Geoscience Australia data released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections released in 2023, adjusted using weighted aggregation methods to SA2 levels.
+Growth rates by age group are applied across all areas for years 2032 to 2041.
+According to these projections, Narre Warren North is expected to increase its population by approximately 600 persons by 2041, reflecting a gain of about 4.2% over the 17-year period.

 Frequently Asked Questions - Population